Positano: Climate

 The climate of Positano is very mild, of the Mediterranean type; the winters are very warm with minimum temperatures that almost never fall below 6 C, while the summers are long, warm and sunny but often refreshed by the sea breeze.

 Thanks to the mild temperature and the beauty of the landscape, Positano has been a holiday resort since the time of the Roman Empire, as evidenced by the discovery of a villa in the bay.
 Typical are the many staircases that from the top of the village connect the upper districts with the valley area.
 The main beaches are Spiaggia Grande, Fornillo, La Porta, Fiumicello, Arienzo, San Pietro, Laurito and Remmese, some of which can also be reached by sea.

 Demographics

-As of 2025, there are 3,678 people residing in Positano, of whom 48.8% are male and 51.2% are female.
-Minors make up 13.7% of the population, and pensioners make up 24.3%.
-This compares with the Italian average of 14.9% minors and 24.7% pensioners.
+As of 2026, the population is 3,643, of which 48.8% are male, and 51.2% are female.
+Minors make up 13.5% of the population, and seniors make up 25.3%.

+Immigration

+As of 2025, immigrants make up 8.7% of the total population.
+The 5 largest foreign countries of birth are Ukraine, the United Kingdom, the United States, Brazil, and the Philippines.